 If your income and assets are over a certain amount, you can be asked to contribute towards the cost of your care.
-The Department of Human Services (DHS) or DVA will tell you if you need to pay this fee and the amount will be based on your means assessment.
+Services Australia (formerly known as the Department of Human Services) or DVA will tell you if you need to pay this fee and the amount will be based on your means assessment.